The Victoria Grants Commission consists of a Chairman and two members appointed by the Governor in Council.

 All of the Commission's costs are met by the Victorian Government through the Department of Environment, Land, Water and Planning.

-In allocating general purpose grants, the Commission must use an effort or policy neutral approach when assessing council finances.
-This means that the expenditure and revenue policies of individual councils will not affect their grant determination.
+The Commission must use an effort or policy neutral approach when assessing council finances.

-The minimum general purpose grant for a council is calculated based on a nominal per capita distribution of 30 per cent of the total funds.
+The minimum general purpose grant for a council is calculated based on a nominal per capita distribution of 30 per cent.

 Local roads grants are allocated to councils based on an assessment of the preservation of its road assets.